Input

 <Input placeholder="name@company.com" />

-Use with react-hook-form for validation and controlled forms.
-The Input is fully compatible with FormControl slot patterns.
+Compatible with react-hook-form for validation and controlled forms.

 function MyForm() {